Georgia Amoore

 Georgia Lee Amoore (born 3 April 2001) is an Australian professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
-She played college basketball for the Kentucky Wildcats and Virginia Tech Hokies.
-She was selected sixth overall by the Mystics in the 2025 WNBA draft.
+She is also contracted with the Perth Lynx of the Women's National Basketball League (WNBL).
+She played college basketball for Virginia Tech and Kentucky.
+Amoore was selected sixth overall by the Mystics in the 2025 WNBA draft.

 Early life and career

 A native of Ballarat, Victoria, Amoore grew up playing several sports, including Australian rules football, before focusing on basketball at age 17.
 She attended Loreto College and competed for her state team Victoria Country at the youth level.
 Amoore played for the Ballarat Rush in the South East Australian Basketball League (SEABL) in 2017 and 2018.
 She then played for the Rush, now in the NBL1, in the 2019 season and averaged 11.2 points, 2.6 rebounds and 3.2 assists in 18 games.